geoarrow/geoarrow/README.md

-# GeoArrow - geospatial data with Apache Arrow
+# GeoArrow Specification

-Specifications for storing geospatial data in Apache Arrow.
+This repository contains specifications for storing geospatial data in Apache Arrow and Arrow-compatible data structures and formats.

 The [Apache Arrow](https://arrow.apache.org/) project specifies a standardized language-independent columnar memory format.
 It enables shared computational libraries,